-The Naomi Women's Project is an abstinence-based drug and alcohol residential recovery project based in Hawkhurst in Kent.
+The Naomi Women's Project is an abstinence-based drug and alcohol residential recovery project based in Yalding in Kent.
 The intimate nature of the project creates a safe environment where residents work closely together on practical activities, but also in providing support to each other through the process of recovery.

 The Naomi Women's Project offers a unique and flexible programme for each resident.
 There is a holistic approach with elements from the 12 step model of recovery work-based programme, that deals with substance misuse and its underlying issues.

 We work with eating disorders, survivors of sexual abuse, women who have been involved in domestic violence, sex workers, and women who come straight from prison.

 This is a very homely setting, with modern facilities where up to 8 women share the responsibilities of running the house.
 We also encourage them to explore options and assist with reintegration back into the community.

 “The Naomi Women’s Project offers a holistic, person-centred programme in a comfortable and homely setting.
 On a recent placement, I was impressed by the care and extreme dedication of the staff team, who, in a situation of a family crisis, were proactive and creative in working in partnership with ourselves to identify a really positive multi-agency solution.
 I would not hesitate in recommending the Naomi project as a rehab placement for women who wish to seek rehabilitation and recovery from alcohol or substance misuse issues.”
 Local Authority Care Manager

 “The people here are wonderful and I’m a different person, they’ve done so much for me.
 Naomi has changed everything about me and I’ve grown up in here.
 Its like a second home.“ Resident